 Beyond the basic split identified in ISIC, other regional and national industry classifications make finer delineations.
 For example, NACE Revision 2 identifies separate classes for Buying and selling of own real estate (68.10), Renting and operating of owned or leased real estate (68.20), Real estate agencies (68.31) and Management of real estate on a fee or contract basis (68.32).
-NAICS, as configured for the United States and Canada, identifies separate industries for lessors of residential buildings and dwellings, lessors of nonresidential buildings (except miniwarehouses) and lessors of miniwarehouses and self storage units as well as industries for residential real estate agents' services, non-residential real estate agents services, separate residential and nonresidential property management, and a single industry for all real estate appraisal services.
+NAICS, as configured for the United States and Canada, identifies separate industries for lessors of residential buildings and dwellings, lessors of nonresidential buildings (except miniwarehouses) and lessors of miniwarehouses and self storage units as well as industry for real estate agents' services, separate residential and non-residential property management, and a single industry for all real estate appraisal services.
 ANZSIC also identifies separate classes for residential and nonresidential lessors.

-The identification of a separate class for buying and selling of own real estate in NACE revision 2 creates challenges for both turnover and price programs.3 This appears to be a major difference in industrial classifications.
+The identification of a separate class for buying and selling of own real estate in NACE revision 2 creates challenges for both turnover and price programs.
+This appears to be a major difference in industrial classifications.
 ISIC Revision 4 excludes the development of property for sale as a construction activity.
 NACE Rev. 2 appears to include own account development for sale and buying and selling of owned real estate in 68.10.